 Change & Safety in the Internet of Things

-The “Internet of Things” (IoT) is a relatively new term for inter-networking of physical devices which are connected to the internet — it’s a term used for “smart things”.
+The “Internet of Things” (IoT) is a relatively new term for the inter-networking of physical devices which are connected to the internet — it’s a term used for “smart things”.
 There was a time in which our phones were not smart, our TVs were not smart, our cars didn’t talk to satellites or to other cars, and our politicians… actually, let’s not talk about that.
 “Things,” in the IoT sense, can refer to a wide variety of devices from heart monitoring implants and biochips to home heating systems and even clothes.
-Now so much of our lives are intertwined and connected in some sort of way as an effort to make our lives easier.
+Now so much of our day-to-day lives is intertwined and connected in some sort of way as an effort to make our lives easier.
 Let’s look at how our lives have changed as a result.

 Change in Sports

 When we look at how football has changed over the years, we are often amazed at how far we have progressed — not just the game, but the technology used in a game has grown in big ways.
 Recently, the NFL has tagged about 2,000 players with RFID tags in their shoulder pads and approximately 18 stadiums with receivers.
 These tags track a player’s location, speed, and performance for better analysis that is available in real time.
 This is especially helpful for replays that are used for calling close-calls.
 It is also available to fans in the NFL app that is available on Xbox and Windows 10.
 While you would imagine that athletes may not want this sort of information available, the exact opposite is true.
 The players wearing them are quite excited and it appears they use them to look for ways to improve their skills.

 IoT can greatly facilitate the implementation of environmental monitoring, with sensors, aiding in the monitoring air or water quality, atmospheric or soil conditions, and can even include areas like monitoring the movements of wildlife and their habitats.
 It’s not just that the new technology opens new paths for environmental monitoring, but it also makes it much cheaper.